ericyd/blog/content/-draft-2024-in-review-my-favorite-album-releases.md

     * Not all songs are bangers, but damn this is a really fun album.
 Super high energy!
 * _Can I Tell You Something_, Mark Lettieri
     * It's got some good tracks, but it didn't grab me.
 I didn't have a lot of fun listening to it, but I felt like it was aiming to be "fun" music
+* _Goat_, Goat
+    * Weird psychedelic album, but there are some great tracks.
+Feels very raw, human.
+* _Metropolis_, Timecop1983
+    * Great synthwave album!